|

 folder of Ghost Recon, with the unzip folder structure

+intact.
 What I recommend, is that you always unzip

 the contents to a temporary folder first.
 Examine the contents